SolaceLabs/solace-integration-guides/docs/_guides/nifi-jms-jndi.md

 ##### Solace JMS Dependencies

-The easiest way to integrate Solace and NiFi is using the client libraries available via public [Maven Repositories](https://mvnrepository.com/artifact/com.solacesystems){:target="_blank"}.
-You can downloaded the libraries into a directory and reference them directly, the following resources are all required:
+The easiest way to integrate Solace and NiFi is using the client libraries available via public [Maven Central]({{ site.links-jms-maven }}){:target="_blank"}.
+You can download the libraries into a directory and reference them directly, the following resources are all required:

 |Resource|Value|Description|
 |---|---|---|